SPD Selector

 • Material choice: Copper air terminals are the most recommended option for the majority of professional lightning protection applications due to superior conductivity, corrosion resistance, and longevity

-• Type selection: Franklin rod air terminals remain the most reliable, universally accepted, and cost-effective lightning rod type with over 270 years of proven field performance
+• Type selection: Franklin rod systems remain the most reliable, universally accepted, and cost-effective lightning rod type with over 270 years of proven field performance

-• System integration: Air terminals must be properly integrated with down conductors, grounding electrode systems, and surge protection devices to create complete, effective lightning protection per international standards
+• System integration: Strike termination devices must be properly integrated with down conductors, grounding electrode systems, and surge protection devices to create complete, effective lightning protection per international standards

 For detailed technical specifications, product information, or project-specific air terminal system design assistance, explore our complete lightning protection system solutions or contact the TrilPeak engineering team directly.